-First, it means that you won't be constantly harassed by the state filing criminal charges against you that required you to prove your innocence.
+First, it means that you won't be constantly harassed by the state filing criminal charges against you that require you to prove your innocence.
 Without the presumption of innocence, there would be little to prevent the state from charging you with crimes and forcing you to constantly prove your innocence.
-With the presumption in place, the state has an incentive to only bring charges against those it actually believes committed a crime.
+With the presumption in place, the state has an incentive to only bring charges where it believes there is sufficient evidence to prove that a suspect committed a crime.

 Second, it means you don't have to say a single thing, or prove a single thing in your defense.
-You could be silent the entire trial and put on no defense whatsoever, and unless the prosecution can prove that you committed the crime, you should be judged not guilty.
+You could be silent the entire trial and put on no defense whatsoever.
+Unless the prosecution can prove that you committed all of the required elements of the crime, you should be judged not guilty.